vikrantsanghvi/Coding_Challenge/README.md

 Programming Challenge 2:
 1) Reverse of a string without reverse method.

-2)Please create a class for the below and send it,
+2) Please create a class for the below and send it,
 We have a table which has 4 columns as id, name, phone and address.
 You need to have a method which will return me the data.
 Create a method where you can hard code the data and print the details.
 The main aim of above example is how you use data structure.